Kathmandu Pokhara Tour

 Visit the stunning Davis Falls from here.
 This waterfall in Nepal is the most beautiful and must-see location.
 Many vegetation encircles the waterfall.
 Go to the neighboring Gupteshwar Mahadev cave next.

-It is a Lord Shiva-specific cave temple.
-Here, see the Shiva lingam that is self-emerging.
-Discover the history and culture of the Himalayas.
-Visit the International Mountain Museum.
+It is a cave temple dedicated to Lord Shiva.
+Here, you can see the self-emerging Shiva lingam.
+You can also discover the history and culture of the Himalayas at the International Mountain Museum.

 Once you’ve had a fantastic day, head back to the hotel, check out, and travel to Kathmandu on a beautiful day.
 Once you get to Kathmandu, check into your hotel.
 Spend the night in Kathmandu.